yy112/earthquake-risk/README.md

 4. `JMA_records.csv`

 Earthquake records collected by JMA are stored in `JMA_records.csv` (size: 24.15 MB).
-Each row of this file contains one earthquake record, with information on the time and location of the record.
+Each row of this file contains one earthquake record, with information on the time and location of the earthquake.
 Detailed description of the records can be found in http://www.data.jma.go.jp/svd/eqev/data/bulletin/data/shindo/format_e.txt.

   For a more detailed description of the data used in our analysis as well as the data collection process, please see the accompanying data documentation (_Earthquake Risk Embedded in Property Prices: Evidence from Five Japanese Cities - Data Documentation_).
 Code used for data collection and data cleaning can be provided upon request.